pjht/os/README.md

 7. A working VFS and devfs
 8. VGA text mode

-## Building (on Linux or Mac)
+## Building

-To build the OS, you will need a custom patched GCC cross-compiler targeted for my OS, and GRUB.
+To build the OS, you will need custom patched versions of GCC and Binutils targeted for my OS.
-Installing GRUB on:

-1. Ubuntu.
-GRUB is already installed.
-2. Arch.
-If you have choses GRUB as your bootloader, run `sudo pacman -S dosfstools libisoburn` as arch by default does not have the necessary tools for grub-mkrescue to work, otherwise run `sudo pacman -S grub dosfstools libisoburn`
-3. Another linux distro.
-GRUB is likely already installed, but if it is not, you will need to use your distribution's package manager to install GRUB.
-4. Mac.
-You will need to install Homebrew, then install the formula i386-elf-grub.

 ### Building the cross-compiler